 If you want more information on Early Intervention NDIS funding for speech therapy, read our full blog here.

-Medicare offers rebates for speech therapy services through a General Practitioner Management Plan (GPMP) created by your general practitioner (GP).
+As of 1 July 2025, Medicare rebates for speech therapy are now provided under a new plan called the GP Chronic Condition Management Plan (CCMP) – replacing the old General Practitioner Management Plan (GPMP) and Team Care Arrangements (TCA).
 Eligible people may qualify for Medicare rebates for up to five sessions each calendar year, although a gap fee will apply, which is payable at the time of service.

 Who can apply